alttch/eva3/doc/lm/macros.rst

 is_busy - check if the unit has action running
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Compares current and future unit state, the difference means the unit currently
+Compares current and future unit state, the difference means the unit is
-is running an action and is busy.
+currently is running an action and is busy.

 .. code-block:: python